 Poccetti created a complex and detailed tapestry of allegories and allusions.
 For instance, the four white swans and the Latin motto NON MINUS CANDORE QUAM CANTU ET VATICINIO SACER (no less white than sacred song and prophecy) refer to the virtues of the mistress of the house, whose first name means white in Italian.

-Bianca Cappello was the mistress, and later the wife, of Francesco de' Medici (r.
+Bianca Cappello was the mistress, and later the wife, of Francesco de' Medici (b.
+1541/ r.
 1574-87), Grand Duke of Tuscany, hence the presence of the Medici coat of arms.